Bryukh/checkio-articles/2015-02-20 elementary oneliners.md

 ### To be continued...

-It was only first half.
-In the next article we will take look at the second ten set of missions from Elementary.
+This is only first half.
+In the next article we will take look at the second set of missions I dug up from the Elementary Island.

 <!--------------------------------------------------------------------------------------------------------------------->